 If you have a custom image elsewhere for your web application, such as in Azure Container Registry or in any other private repository, you can configure it here.

 Select Review and Create and then Create and wait for Azure to create the required resources.

 When the Azure operation is complete, a notification box is displayed.

 Click Go to resource.

-A new browser page is opened to the following page:
+A new browser page opens to the following page:

-Wait a few minutes and try again, until you get the IIS welcome page:
+Wait a few minutes and try again, until you get the default ASP.NET home page:

 Congratulations!
 You're running your first custom Windows container in Azure App Service.